Stock Trading Explained

 When you buy a piece of company stock, you own a little slice of that company.
 The stock of any company will rise and fall according to a vast multitude of factors.
 The goal of a stock trader is to buy company stocks at the right time and later sell them for a profit.

-On the trading floors of Wall Street and the City of London, as well as on online stock trading platforms, there are a number of important, everyday terms you will come across, such as:
+On the trading floors of Wall Street and the City of London, as well as on the best stock trading platforms, there are a number of important, everyday terms you will come across, such as:

 - Arbitrage: the act of buying a stock on one market and selling it on a different market at a higher price